Andrew Repasky McElhinney: Retrospectives

-June 2004, the Yerba Buena Center for the Arts presented a retrospective of McElhinney's movies and installation work (to date), with the film director as some movie cast alumni in attendance.
+June 2004, the Yerba Buena Center for the Arts presented a retrospective of McElhinney's movies and installation work (to date), with the film director and some cast alumni in attendance.

 October 2013, the Zoetropolis Art House, in collaboration with Franklin & Marshall College, presented a revival of McElhinney's debut feature, Magdalen, projected on film.

-In December 2019, Woodmere Art Museum presented screenings of the original version (without the post-release producer-added narration) of McElhinney's fifth feature, Christmas Dreams.
+In December 2019, Woodmere Art Museum presented screenings of the original version of McElhinney's fifth feature, Christmas Dreams.

 March 2020, The Museum of Modern Art scheduled A Chronicle of Corpses for its 20th Anniversary.

 December 2022, The Museum of Modern Art streamed Christmas Dreams as its holiday offering.

 November 2023, The Philadelphia Mausoleum of Contemporary Art presented a 20th Anniversary screening of Georges Bataille's Story of the Eye.

 November 2024, The Philadelphia Mausoleum of Contemporary Art presented a 25th Anniversary screening of A Chronicle of Corpses.

 July 2025, The Philadelphia Mausoleum of Contemporary Art presented a 30th Anniversary screening of A Maggot Tango.